 Medical Herbalists make use of plants whose traditional uses are backed up by modern scientific research.
 A qualified herbalist has a recognized qualification in herbal medicine and has achieved the required number of hours of clinical practice.
 Herbalists take a holistic approach to illness, treating the underlying cause of disease rather than just the symptoms.
 They are able to prescribe herbal remedies to be used alongside other medication and treatments, and many patients are referred to a herbalist by their GP for treatment.

 Herbal Medicine is suitable for people of any age, including children, who respond especially well to the gentle actions of herbs.
-Each patient is treated as an individual – a Medical Herbalist recognises that no two patients are the same.
+Each patient is treated as an individual – a Medical Herbalist recognizes that no two patients are the same.

 What is Herbal Medicine?

 Herbal medicines are plant-based medicines made from differing combinations of plant parts e.g. leaves, flowers or roots.
 Each part can have different medicinal uses and the many types of chemical constituents require different extraction methods.
-Both fresh and dried plant matter are used, depending on the herb.
+Both fresh and dried plant matter is used, depending on the herb.